oracle/oracle-for-research/OpenSource/InstallSoftware/README.md

 ./Myinstaller
 ```

-Then follow the instructions on the GUI
+Then follow the instructions on the GUI.

 ## Installing Rstudio

-__NOTE:__ If you choose to install Rstudio, during the setup process you will be asked to choose a password for the Rstudio server.
+__NOTE:__ If you choose to install Rstudio, you will be asked to choose a password for the Rstudio server during the setup process.

 ### Rstudio server login credentials: